carlynorama/SwiftLIBPNG/README.md

 A lightweight wrapper around `libpng` done to learn the process of wrapping an external C library.
 For information on how this library was made and other "how to get it to compile" info see [META.md](META.md)

-So far, it compiles fine for MacOS 13+ (Swift 5.7, Xcode 14) using both Intel and M1 hardware with `libpng` installed via homebrew.
+So far, it compiles fine for:
+ - MacOS 13+ (Swift 5.7, Xcode 14) using both Intel and M1 hardware with `libpng` installed via `homebrew`.
+ - Ubuntu 22.04 with Swift 5.8 installed, `libpng` installed via `apt install`

 ## Alternatives of Note